 The Ambridge company combines that fibrous cellulose with other all-natural ingredients.

-Pitt Moss Performance can be used for seed starting and as a potting soil, as it includes fertilizer.
+Pitt Moss Performance is used for seed starting and as a potting soil, as it includes fertilizer.
 Pitt Moss Prime does not have added fertilizer and is a soil amendment that’s often mixed with compost or used in garden beds.
-That product has recently been certified organic by Organic Materials Review Institute, something that Scott is thrilled about.
+The Organic Materials Review Institute recently certified the product as organic, something that Scott is thrilled about.